budach/pysster/docs/Data.md

 ```
 Add additional handcrafted numerical or categorical features to the network.

  For every input sequence additional data can be added to the network (e.g. location, average sequence conservation, etc.).
 The data will be concatenated to the input of the first dense layer.
-Input files are text files and must contain one value per line, e.g.:
+Input files are text files and must contain one value per line (values can be strings if the data is categorical), e.g.:

   0.679
   0.961